RumbiaID/pkg-library/readme.md

     }
     `````
    2.2 Driver you can use: "postgres" / "pgsql", "mysql", "sqlserver", "oracle".

-   2.3 isCqrs you may fill with a Boolean value of false or true.

 This declaration of the Database will return a struct consisting of:
 ```